thabangnoko/Zimbabwe-food-price-analysis/README.md

 # Zimbabwe-food-price-analysis
-Here I undertook a data analysis project of Zimbabwe using data from Global food prices to identify any trends in the food prices in Zimbabwe, i.e, what food is cheapest/most expensive.
-Data on GDP was also obtained to compare how this may have behaved compared to the food prices.
+Here I undertook a data exploration/analysis project of Zimbabwe food prices.
+The data used was from Global food prices and it was used to identify any trends in the food prices in Zimbabwe, i.e, what food is cheapest/most expensive.
+Data on GDP was also obtained to compare how this may have correlated to the food prices.

 #  Dataset
 -  The original dataset was too large to upload to the repository but it can be found on https://www.kaggle.com/datasets/jboysen/global-food-prices